The Power of the Subconscious

 In aggregate, the story of the missed eclipse does not diminish me, it elevates me.
 My subconscious performed a background calculation, and determined that the feeling of superiority afforded by the fictional account, would outweigh the frustration associated with missing the eclipse by one day - and it was correct.
 Even now, it is difficult to shake off the memory, to tell my brain that it didn't happen.
 My parents, and the doctors, did everything right, and I was just a 9 year old boy.

 Our memories are not laid down in perfect fidelity for playback later, like a movie camera.
 Instead, they are fluid.
-They naturally degrade with time, as one would expect, and when emotions are involved, they can be directionally reshaped into a form that makes us feel better about ourselves.
+They naturally degrade with time, as one would expect, and when emotions are involved, they can be directionally reshaped into a form that makes us feel better about ourselves, and sometimes, superior to others.

 In the past few years, we have seen a marked increase in antiscience, and a ready acceptance of fringe ideas, some of them patently absurd.
 Why does the subconscious pull so many people, some of them well educated, into conspiracy theories, despite reams of evidence to the contrary?